Optimize assembly development

 Consolidate Plug-ins or Custom Workflow Activities into a Single Assembly

-Plug-ins and custom workflow activities developed for a Dynamics 365 for Customer Engagement solution should exist with others in a single Visual Studio project.
+Plug-ins and custom workflow activities developed for a Common Data Service solution should exist with others in a single Visual Studio project.
 Consider merging separate plug-ins/custom workflow activities into a single Visual Studio project/assembly unless the plug-ins fall into the following exceptions:

 A plug-in/custom workflow activity needs to be selectively deployed to one environment but not to others.

-The physical assembly size is near or greater than 16 MB for a Dynamics 365 for Customer Engagement (online) instance or, by default, 8 MB in Dynamics 365 for Customer Engagement (on-premises).
+The physical assembly size is near or greater than 16 MB for a Common Data Service instance.

 Move Plug-ins/Custom Workflow Activities into Multiple Assemblies

-Dynamics 365 for Customer Engagement (online) has an assembly size constraint of 16 MB which cannot be changed.
+PowerApps and Dynamics 365 (online) has an assembly size constraint of 16 MB which cannot be changed.
 If your assembly size is nearing 16 MB, consider moving plug-in/custom workflow activities into multiple assemblies.

 Having multiple assemblies has a couple of areas that can be impacted:

-Performance - each assembly has a lifecycle that is managed by the Dynamics 365 for Customer Engagement service.
+Performance - each assembly has a lifecycle that is managed by Common Data Service.
 This includes loading, caching, and unloading the assemblies.
 Having more than one assembly causes more work to be done on the server, loading and caching an assembly, and could affect the overall plug-in/custom workflow activity execution length.

 Maintainability - having more than one plug-in/custom workflow activity Visual Studio project leads to more complex application lifecycle management (ALM).
 It increases the risk and the amount of time when updating/patching the appropriate project for a specific plug-in/custom workflow activity, packaging the plug-ins/custom workflow activities within a solution, and managing plug-ins/custom workflow activities within a deployment.